 - this recipe uses a mix of chocolate disks, chips and chunks, as well as mix of bittersweet and dark chocolate. this is really up to you, the baker! the larger pieces of chocolate will give you those beautiful pools right out of the oven, while chips will keep their shape and give you the traditional “look” of a chocolate chip cookie. if all you have is a chocolate bar on hand, roughly chop so most pieces are the same size.

-- gluten-free: i haven’t tried this recipe using a GF flour, but if you wanted to give it a try, i would use a 1-1 substitution version from Bob’s Red Mill. i have used this brand a couple of times and have had great results each time, using this GF flour. the pumpkin will help with the moisture and the cookies will still have a pillowy soft texture.
+- gluten-free: i haven’t tried this recipe using a GF flour, but if you wanted to give it a try, i would use a 1-1 substitution version from Bob’s Red Mill. i have used this brand a couple of times and have had great results each time. the pumpkin will help with the moisture and the cookies will still have a pillowy soft texture.

 pumpkin tahini chocolate chip cookies